Food Shelf

 We hope your experience with us be uplifting and full of grace and love.
 If you have any further questions or concerns, don’t hesitate to text or call us at 952-595-5980.

-We are open most Saturdays, but we do close for some holidays.
+We are open most Tuesdays and Saturdays, but we do close for some holidays.
 View our planned holiday closings here.
 We close sometimes due to bad weather.
 We use social media to announce any closings, because it is the easiest and fastest way to get the word out.
-Please LIKE or FRIEND or FOLLOW us on Facebook, Twitter, or Instagram to stay up to date with everything going on with the food shelf.
+Please LIKE or FRIEND or FOLLOW us on Facebook or Instagram to stay up to date with everything going on with the food shelf.

 If there is one thing you could do for us it would be to share our posts and events on your social media so that others can find out about us and we can help more neighbors in need.